silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/18_Cookies_And_Sessions/01_Cookies.md

 Cookies are a mechanism for storing data in the remote browser and thus tracking or identifying return users.

 SilverStripe uses cookies for remembering users preferences.
-Application code can modify a users cookies through the [api:Cookie] class.
+Application code can modify a users cookies through the [api:SilverStripe\Control\Cookie] class.
 This class mostly follows the PHP API.

 ### set